Refbox

 Create a Group Frame

-Create a Group Frame in the Toolbar then drag mulitple Assets from your Box into the Frame to view them all together in one window.
+Create a Group Frame in the Toolbar then drag multiple Assets from your Box into the Frame to view them all together in one window.

 Work alongside your creative tools